 Processing time: within 1 week.
 Some cases will take more time.

-Documents require for Firstcare Agency to submit an application:
+Documents required for Firstcare Employment Pte Ltd to submit an application:

-- PDF EA Authorisation form for WP application (Company representative need to fill in a copy of EA Authorisation form for application (Declaration by employer) as attached, sign & company stamp and email us a copy together with the representative’s NRIC Copy.)
+- EA Authorization form for WP application (Company representative need to fill in a copy of EA Authorization form for application (Declaration by employer) as attached, sign & company stamp and email us a copy together with the representative’s NRIC Copy.)

-Applicant’s highest Educational Qualification certificate (Bachelor’s degree/ Diploma / SPM – O Level)
+- Applicant’s highest Academic certificate (Bachelor’s degree/ Diploma / O Level / etc) with English translation

 Prepare for worker's arrival

-Steps to prepare for your worker’s arrival in Singapore.
+Steps to prepare before your worker’s arrival in Singapore.

 - Before the worker arrives: